Variational Monte-carlo study of ${_{\Lambda\Lambda}^4}H$

 where$\vert\Psi_{JT}(^{A-2} Z)\rangle$ represents the spin- and isospin wave-function of the s-shell nucleus with definite total angular momentum J and isospin T and $A\vert\downarrow\Lambda\uparrow\Lambda\rangle$ represents the anti-symmetric wave-function of the two $\Lambda$-particles coupled to total angular momentum zero.
 Correction to different $f$s are made by introducing cosine correction term[6] given as,

 where $a_n$ are variational parameters.
 The healing distance $r_d$ is also a variational parameter.

 First we perform calculations with the potential models $\Lambda N1$ and $\Lambda N2$[6] and the results for calculation of binding energy of $_{\Lambda\Lambda}^4{H}$ are presented in Table III.
-The energies for $^2{H}$ and $^3{H}$ are taken to be -2.2246(00) Mev and -8.32(01) Mev respectively.
+The energies for $^2{H}$ and $^3{H}$ are taken to be -2.2246(00) MeV and -8.32(01) MeV respectively.
 All the values in Table III are in MeV and SEC denotes space-exchange contribution.

-TABLE III : Variational results for $_{\Lambda\Lambda}^4{H}$ and $_{\Lambda}^3{H}$ with $\Lambda N1$ and $\Lambda N2$.
+TABLE III : Variational results for $_{\Lambda\Lambda}^4{H}$ and $_{\Lambda}^3{H}$ with $\Lambda N1$ and $\Lambda N2$

 \begin{quote}

 \end{quote}